livinginjapan/livinginjapan.github.io/_posts/2020-04-27-Effective-C++-Series-Item-6.markdown

 permalink: /:year-:month-:day/:title
 is_post: true
 ---
-Chapter 1, Item 6: Explicitly Disallow the User of Compiler-Generated Functions you do not want.
+Chapter 1, Item 6: Explicitly Disallow the User of Compiler-Generated Functions you do not want. <br>
 From the previous chapter, you'll know that C++ auto generates constructors when you don't declare it.

 However, what happens if you want to create unique objects?
 Read on to find out more.